 Once you have lifted your screen, you will find that the keyboard may not be at the most ideal height.
 Enter the wireless keyboard and mouse.
 By combining these devices (usually bluetooth-paired) with your laptop or tablet you can improve the ergonomics of your back to school distance learning set up.

-This keyboard has the added bonus of a tray that slides out that can hold a phone or tablet.
+This keyboard is similar to one we’ve been using..
 I have used it that way to be a very portable note-taking set up at conferences and other similar events.

 This mouse comes in dozens of colors and is easy to set up.
 On occasion, I have had issues when working in very close proximity to others with the EXACT same mouse – we have started “controlling” each other screens.
 So this one is best for when people will be working in separate spaces.